Elanco Animal Health (NYSE:ELAN) Releases FY 2021 Earnings Guidance

-Elanco Animal Health (NYSE:ELAN) issued an update on its FY 2021 earnings guidance on Friday morning.
+Elanco Animal Health (NYSE:ELAN) updated its FY 2021 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of 1.000-1.060 for the period, compared to the Thomson Reuters consensus estimate of $0.950.
 The company issued revenue guidance of $4.68 billion-$4.73 billion, compared to the consensus revenue estimate of $4.60 billion.Elanco Animal Health also updated its Q2 2021 guidance to 0.220-0.270 EPS.

-In related news, insider R David Hoover bought 25,000 shares of the firm’s stock in a transaction on Tuesday, May 11th.
-The shares were purchased at an average price of $32.44 per share, with a total value of $811,000.00.
-Following the completion of the purchase, the insider now owns 41,960 shares in the company, valued at approximately $1,361,182.40.
-The acquisition was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, Director Art A. Garcia bought 1,525 shares of the firm’s stock in a transaction on Tuesday, May 11th.
-The shares were bought at an average cost of $32.88 per share, for a total transaction of $50,142.00.
-Following the purchase, the director now owns 16,465 shares of the company’s stock, valued at approximately $541,369.20.
+In related news, Director Art A. Garcia purchased 1,525 shares of the company’s stock in a transaction dated Tuesday, May 11th.
+The shares were acquired at an average cost of $32.88 per share, for a total transaction of $50,142.00.
+Following the transaction, the director now owns 16,465 shares of the company’s stock, valued at $541,369.20.
+The acquisition was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, insider R David Hoover purchased 25,000 shares of the company’s stock in a transaction dated Tuesday, May 11th.
+The shares were bought at an average price of $32.44 per share, for a total transaction of $811,000.00.
+Following the completion of the transaction, the insider now directly owns 41,960 shares in the company, valued at approximately $1,361,182.40.
 The disclosure for this purchase can be found here.
-6.11% of the stock is owned by insiders.
+6.11% of the stock is currently owned by corporate insiders.

 Elanco Animal Health Incorporated, an animal health company, innovates, develops, manufactures, and markets products for pets and farm animals.
 It offers pet health disease prevention products, such as parasiticide and vaccine products that protect pets from worms, fleas, and ticks under the Seresto, Advantage, Advantix, and Advocate brands; pet health therapeutics for pain, osteoarthritis, ear infections, cardiovascular, and dermatology indications in canines and felines under the Galliprant and Claro brands; vaccines, antibiotics, parasiticides, and other products for use in poultry and aquaculture production, as well as functional nutritional health products, including enzymes, probiotics, and prebiotics; and a range of vaccines, antibiotics, implants, parasiticides, and other products used in ruminant and swine production under the Rumensin and Baytril brands.